token0/openwrt-go-patches/README.md

 This a patches of gccgo and libgo for openwrt.

-Copy three directories to openwrt buildroot directory.
+Copy 2 directories to openwrt buildroot directory.

 git clone https://github.com/GeertJohan/openwrt-go